wehs7661/ensemble_md/docs/simulations.rst

         - The function must only have two compulsory arguments, which are the two GRO files to be modified.
 The function must not depend on the order of the input GRO files.
         - The function must return :code:`None` (i.e., no return value).
-        - The function is expected to save the modified GRO file as :code:`confout.gro`.
+        - The function must save the modified GRO file as :code:`confout.gro`.
 Note that in the CLI :code:`run_EEXE`, :code:`confout.gro` generated as the simulation output will be automatically backed up to prevent overwriting.

 .. _doc_EEXE_parameters: